5 Ways to Stay Inspired

-To this effect, Paul has worked very hard over the last 6 months to win the hearts of his sales management team and sales force.
-He has tried to personally connect with all members of the teams.
-He has met face to face with every rep in the sales force and has also met with many of the key opinion leaders.
-Positive comments like “this is the first time a sales director has met with me” coupled with endless requests to meet with customers has been an encouraging sign for Paul that this approach has merit.
+To this effect, Paul has worked very hard over the last six months to win the hearts of his sales management team and sales force.
+He has tried to connect with all members of the teams personally.
+He has met face-to-face with every rep in the sales force and has also met with many of the key opinion leaders.
+Positive comments like “this is the first time a sales director has met with me” and endless requests to meet with customers have been encouraging signs for Paul that this approach has merit.

-As he has evolved from a manager to a leader, Paul recognizes that the best way to achieve extraordinary results is to inspire his team.
-Paul has always been a dynamo and a self starter.
-He has continually pushed himself to achieve.
-As a result of his drive and enthusiasm he has quickly been promoted into roles of greater responsibility.
+As he has evolved from a manager to a leader, Paul recognizes that inspiring his team is the best way to achieve extraordinary results.
+Paul has always been a dynamo and a self-starter, continually pushing himself to perform.
+As a result of his drive and enthusiasm, he has quickly been promoted into roles of greater responsibility.
 He has developed innovative sales programs and conducted exciting sales meetings that leave reps feeling highly motivated.
-He takes the time to recognise his people by sending encouraging notes and making inspirational speeches at sales meetings.
+He takes the time to recognize his people by sending encouraging notes and making inspirational speeches at sales meetings.

 Sales leaders are responsible for meeting company revenue targets, motivating their teams and ensuring customer satisfaction.
 Interestingly, most large organizations make it difficult for these people to make a difference.
-They burden sales leaders with support people who complicate decision making, put up road blocks and prevent innovation.
-In fact, the decision making power shifts from these leaders to support positions that have little contact with the customers.
+They burden sales leaders with support from people who complicate decision-making, put up roadblocks and prevent innovation—the decision-making power shifts from these leaders to support positions with little contact with the customers.

-In Paul’s case, there are several non performing sales reps on the team, whom Paul would love to fire.
-HR and legal mandate that these reps are put on a performance improvement program for at least 6 months.
-Paul knows that this will only continue to have a negative impact on sales performance.
-Despite Paul’s development of some innovative programs, Paul and his team routinely come up against bureaucracy and road blocks.
+Despite Paul developing some innovative programs, Paul and his team routinely come up against bureaucracy and roadblocks.
+In Paul’s case, there are several non-performing sales reps on the team whom Paul would love to fire.
+HR and legal mandate that these reps be put on a performance improvement program for at least six months, and Paul knows that this will only continue to impact sales performance negatively.

-As a result, organizations inadvertently sap the enthusiasm and energy of their top leaders, leaving them frustrated, burnt out and ready to leave.
+As a result, organizations inadvertently sap the enthusiasm and energy of their top leaders, leaving them frustrated, burnt out and ready to go.

 Who does Paul share his frustrations with?
 Where does he go for inspiration?

-The Boss – His boss is far too busy and only reaches out when sales are down or there is an issue.
+His boss is too busy and only reaches out when sales are down or there is n issue.
 In his present position, his boss is no longer an option.
-Paul’s boss has his own issues to deal with.
-He expects Paul to identify the problem and solve them.
+Paul’s boss has his issues to deal with, and he expects Paul to identify the problem and solve them.
 The last thing Paul wants is to appear that he is not on top of his business.

-His Peers – Early in his career Paul had many peers with whom he could discuss his frustrations with.
+His Peers – Early in his career, Paul had many peers with whom he could discuss his frustrations.
 Now they are distrustful and battle with him for resources and recognition.